scratlzj/OpenMind/Python003/Note/Python-Learning-note-W0.md

 print end7 + end8 + end9 + end10 + end11 + end12
 ```

 ### note
-?Why are you using the variable named 'snow'?
+> Why are you using the variable named 'snow'?

-That's actually not a variable: it is just a string with the word snow in it.
+> That's actually not a variable: it is just a string with the word snow in it.
 A variable wouldn't have the single-quotes around it.

 ## ex8

-+ Why do I have to put quotes around "one" but not around True or False?
+> Why do I have to put quotes around "one" but not around True or False?

 > Python recognizes True and False as keywords representing the concept of true and false.
 If you put quotes around them then they are turned into strings and won't work.
 You'll learn more about how these work in Exercise 27.